Fort McMurray: The new hall is progressing nicely and is enclosed for the winter. Plumbing and electrical work are in progress.

 Blue River: The conference in October was a “taste of heaven” with ministry given by Brandon Doll, Isaiah Frazier, Eric McCullough, Russ Nesbit, Joel Portman, William Skates, Larry Steers, and Roy Weber.
 Larry Steers was with the assembly October 27-November 1.

 La Crosse: The October conference was very uplifting with ministry presented by Al Christopherson, Brandon Doll, Duncan Dunsire, Isaiah Frazier, Scott MacLeod, Eric McCullough, William Skates, and Larry Steers.
 Roy Weber preached the gospel.

-El Vergel: Leonel Chávez and Shad Kember returned for another visit in October to both preach the gospel and give teaching to the new believers here.
-During their visit, Leonel had the joy of baptizing his father along with four other believers.
+El Vergel: Shad Kember returned for another visit in October to preach the gospel and give teaching to the new believers here.
+He had the joy of seeing the baptism of five believers.

 Ciudad Delicias: Gilberto Torrens and Anderson Hernández preached the gospel for three weeks from Monday to Friday in this city an hour south of the city of Chihuahua where they reside.
 There was some interest shown and they value your prayers for the blessing of God on this outreach work.

 Hermosillo: Matthew Cain was with the assembly from October 1-4 and gave appreciated teaching on the work of the Holy Spirit in regard to the Scriptures and in the life of the believer.
 In the midst of much confusion in the religious world, this teaching was helpful, challenging, and encouraging.
 A married couple baptized in September was received into fellowship that same weekend.

 Ciudad Obregón: John Dennison visited in mid October and had a weekend of teaching on principles from the early chapters of Genesis.
 The believers there, as well as those visiting from Hermosillo and Guasave, were encouraged and helped by the ministry.